Hillwood Estate, Museum & Gardens: History

-During her marriage with Davies, who served as the second ambassador to the Soviet Union in the mid-1930s, she acquired a vast collection of objects from the pre-Bolshevik Russia, including a chandelier from the Catherine Palace that hung in her breakfast nook, and Fabergé art works including the Twelve Monograms Easter egg.
+During her marriage with Davies, who served as the second ambassador to the Soviet Union in the mid-1930s, Post acquired a vast collection of objects from pre-Bolshevik Russia, including a chandelier from the Catherine Palace, and Fabergé artworks including the Twelve Monograms Easter egg.
 Post had her first guests to the house in May 1957 and hosted her first big party there on July 7, 1957.
 Hillwood quickly gained a reputation as one of Washington's "most extraordinary estates."

-As a tribute to Post after her 70th birthday, 181 of her friends built "Friendship Walk", a path from Hillwood's rose garden to a crest overlooking Rock Creek Park.

-Concerned with Hillwood's fate after her death, Post arranged in 1962 to bequeath the estate, along with a $10 million endowment to maintain it, to the Smithsonian Institution so that it might be maintained as a museum.
-She made the bequest of Hillwood (as well as most of her other properties) contingent upon its being maintained and used according to her wishes (which included the condition that the estate not be used for dining), and she established the Marjorie Merriweather Post Foundation of the District of Columbia to ensure compliance: any property improperly used would revert to the Foundation.
+Concerned with Hillwood's fate after her death, Post arranged in 1962 to bequeath the estate, along with a $10 million endowment to maintain it, to the Smithsonian Institution.
+She made the bequest of Hillwood, as well as most of her other properties, contingent upon it being maintained and used according to her wishes, and established the Marjorie Merriweather Post Foundation of the District of Columbia to ensure compliance.
 Post was residing at Hillwood when she died on September 12, 1973.

-The Smithsonian declined to make the changes needed to convert Hillwood to a museum, and complained that by 1975 the endowment, producing $450,000 annual income, was insufficient to maintain the site.
-Accordingly, Hillwood and the majority of the collection was returned to the Post Foundation by April 1976.
+The Smithsonian declined to make the necessary changes needed to convert Hillwood into a museum, and complained that the endowment, producing $450,000 annual income, was insufficient to maintain the site.
+Accordingly, Hillwood and the majority of the collection was returned to the Post Foundation by April 1976 and the estate opened as a museum in 1977.

-Hillwood is now maintained by the Post Foundation as the Hillwood Museum and Gardens, showcasing 18th- and 19th-century French art and art treasures from Imperial Russia.